SentinelOne

 SentinelOne, Inc. is an American cybersecurity company listed on NYSE based in Mountain View, California.
 The company was founded in 2013 by Tomer Weingarten, Almog Cohen and Ehud ("Udi") Shamir.
 Weingarten acts as the company's CEO.
-Vats Srivatsan is the company's COO.
-The company has approximately 2,100 employees and offices in Mountain View, Boston, Prague, Tokyo, and Tel Aviv.
+The company has approximately 2,800 employees and offices in Mountain View, Boston, Prague, Tokyo, and Tel Aviv.
 The company uses machine learning for monitoring personal computers, IoT devices, and cloud workloads.
 The company's platform utilizes a heuristic model, specifically its patented behavioral AI.
 The company is AV-TEST certified.

 Funding

 In June 2019, SentinelOne received $120 million in a Series D funding round led by Insight Partners.
 The company received an additional $200 million in Series E funding in February 2020.
 The Series E round placed SentinelOne at a valuation of about $1.1 billion.
 In 2020, SentinelOne closed a round for $267 million in funding, bringing its total valuation to $3.1 billion.

 On June 30, 2021, SentinelOne completed an initial public offering on the NYSE, raising $1.2 billion.
 It trades under the symbol S, which was formerly used by telecommunications company Sprint prior to its 2020 merger with T-Mobile US.